 What I wanted to do was think about the message.

 Now whether you do your music before or after the message is neither right nor wrong.
 However in this case, the church’s actions (worship after the sermon) completely thwarted their intentions (helping me reflect on the sermon.)
-Surely I’m not the only person in the congregation to have had this reaction.
+Surely I’m not the only person in the congregation to have had this reaction (and in typical megachurch fashion, the more a congregation complains about “X” the more mega leadership digs in their heels.)
 After over twenty years of church work, I’ve noticed church leaders can sometimes come up with ideas that look absolutely marvelous on paper but don’t work so marvelously in real life.
-Then, they dig in their heels and continue on that not-so-marvelous path with absolutely no course correction.
+Then, they stubbornly continue on that not-so-marvelous path with absolutely no course correction.

 There’s a practical reason why most churches I’ve visited and worked in do their praise sets before the sermon: